dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 = Minimum Requirements =

-* Latest release versions of WordPress and FinCommerce ([read more here](https://developer.fincommerce.com/2021/07/27/announcing-a-change-to-the-fincommerce-blocks-version-support-policy/))
+* Latest release versions of finpress and FinCommerce ([read more here](https://developer.fincommerce.com/2021/07/27/announcing-a-change-to-the-fincommerce-blocks-version-support-policy/))
 * PHP version 7.3 or greater (PHP 7.4 or greater is recommended)
 * MySQL version 5.6 or greater